 The thing about replacing sliding glass doors is that you’re going to have to decide what to replace them with.
 Fortunately, there are a number of very attractive, and efficient, patio door options to choose from.
 However, don’t be fooled into thinking that sliding glass door replacement is an easy process than any homeowner can tackle.
 Installing doors is tricky business, and you’ll want a professional on your side.

 - French Doors—Double French doors are beautiful, and can be a wonderful addition when replacing sliding glass doors.
 There are a few drawbacks to a French door, however, the first of those has to do with space considerations.
 When you want to leave the doors open, they take up valuable living space, and they can also restrict areas where you might otherwise place furniture.
 Also, French doors do not generally have screens, which can be an issue if you like to leave your doors open to encourage air circulation in pleasant weather.
+The cost of french doors can vary depending on size and style.

 - Patio Doors—A great alternative to double French doors are center swing patio doors.
 They look exactly like two French doors sitting side by side, but one side is fixed and does not open.
 The other door swings open back against the fixed panel, saving valuable wall space.
 Not only do most brands of center swing doors come with a sliding screen, but they are also less expensive than double French doors when it comes to final cost.